Aviation SMS Success Dependent on Safety Culture

 - Realizes that the SMS is to improve safety and not to weed out under-performing employees;

-- Embraces just culture and affords employees protections from management for self-reporting errors and mistakes.
+- Embraces just culture and affords employees protection from management for self-reporting errors and mistakes.

 Visible indications of a healthy safety reporting culture have been described as having a monthly rate of one reported safety issue for every ten employees.
 I've also seen another metric that is based on an annual calculation.
 This annually tallied metric calls for one reported safety issue for every employee during the course of a year.
 For example, if your company has 200 employees, you can expect 200 safety reports for the year or 16-17 safety reports per month.